Thousands join pro-Palestinian march in central Dublin

 Among them, Fiona Sullivan and Geraldine Lee travelled from Belfast in Northern Ireland to participate.

-Ms Sullivan said: “It’s an absolute disgrace what’s going, the world needs to show that we’re not going to accept it
+Ms Sullivan said: “It’s an absolute disgrace what’s going on, the world needs to show that we’re not going to accept it

 “This is the little that we can do to show the people of Gaza and Palestine that the Irish people are 100% behind them whether our government is behind them or not – we are.”